God Answers Prayers in His Own Time

-Have you ever prayed for something--I mean the kind of prayer Elijah prayed before the rains stopped for three and a half years--but nothing happened?
-We know God answers prayers and that He's capable of granting us the desires of our hearts, but sometimes we forget that God answers prayers in His own time.
+Have you ever prayed for something–I mean the kind of prayer that Elijah prayed before the rains stopped for three and a half years–but nothing happened?
+We know God answers prayers and that He’s capable of granting us the desires of our hearts but sometimes we forget that God answers prayers in His own time.

 I don’t know the answer to the second question but I can at least tell you what the Bible says in response to the first.
 The books of James has these intriguing words:

 Yet you do not have because you do not ask.
 You ask and do not receive, because you ask amiss, that you may spend it on your pleasures (James 4:2c-3 NKJV).

 So, wait.
 We don’t get what we want because we don’t ask, and we don’t what we want when we do ask because we’re asking for the wrong reasons?
 Yup!
 That pretty much sums it up.

 I know that doesn’t help when you’re praying earnestly for something or even for someone, but I’m sure if you take a minute to think about it you’ll realize how true it is.Do you know why some of your prayers are not answered? #Godknows #prayer #hebrews12endurance #prayerwarriors Click To Tweet